DUI for Prescription Drug Charges

 No matter the source of drugs or alcohol, driving while impaired is illegal in the state of Florida.
 And you will get a DUI for prescription drugs (or over-the-counter medication) with the same penalty as driving under the influence of alcohol.

 Florida has a legal limit for a blood-alcohol level of .08% — but a DUI for prescription drugs does not have a legal limit.
-This means anyone can be at risk of receiving a DUI for legal drugs, even if they have a prescription and are taking them in the prescribed way.
+This means anyone can be at risk of receiving a DUI for legal drugs, even if they have a prescription and are taking them in a prescribed way.

 In Florida, you can be charged with a DUI based on the presumption of impairment.
 This generally focuses less on the amount of the ingested substance in your system and more on the effects on you as a driver.
 Under this statute, you are unable to operate a vehicle if your normal faculties are impaired including your ability to: